RoboTed: a case study in Ethical Risk Assessment: Discussion and conclusions

 Through a fictional case study this paper has demonstrated the value of ethical risk assesment.
 Our RoboTed ERA has shown that attention to ethical risks can \begin{itemize} \item suggest new functions, such as “RoboTed needs to sleep now”, \item draw attention to how designs can be modified to mitigate some risks, \item highlight the need for user engagement, and \item reject some product functionality as too risky. \end{itemize}

 ERA is, however, not guaranteed to expose all ethical risks.
-It is a subjective process which will only be successful if the risk assessment team are prepared to think both critically and creatively about the question ``what could go wrong?".
+It is a subjective process which will only be successful if the risk assessment team are prepared to think both critically and creatively about the question: what could go wrong?
+As Vallor \textit{et al} write\cite{vall2018}, design teams must develop the ``habit of exercising the skill of \textit{moral imagination} to see how an ethical failure of the project might easily happen, and to understand the preventable causes so that they can be mitigated or avoided".

 The ethical hazards and risks set out in BS8611 are an excellent starting point, but the standard does not provide an exhaustive taxonomy of ethical hazards, encompassing all domains of robotics.
 Our RoboTed case study has identified several additional ethical hazards, some of which are specific to social robots, including the Uncanny Valley, weak security, lack of transparency (for instance the lack of data logs needed to investigate accidents), unrepairability and unrecyclability.

+Evaluating and quantifying psychological risks is especially difficult given that there are no agreed measures for hazards such as over trusting or the Uncanny Valley.
+Assessment is further complicated by the likelihood that cultural differences may lead to lower risks of psychological harm to some individuals than others.
+For these reasons design teams cannot rely on their own judgement and instead should engage with potential users representative of the full range of age, gender and ethnic diversity, and seek the guidance of psychologists and/or social scientists both to ask the user group the right questions and interpret their responses.
+Given also that ERA is not a one-time process but one that should iterate through a product life-cycle, good practice suggests that in-house assessments undertaken early in the design process would be shared with user groups during later iterations as the product undergoes user trials.

 In summary ethical risk assessment is a powerful and essential addition to the responsible roboticist's toolkit.
 ERA can also be thought of as the opposite face of robot accident investigation\cite{winf2020}, seeking –- at design time –- to prevent risks becoming accidents.